metamorph-inc/cpython/Doc/c-api/intro.rst

 The embedding application can steer the search by calling ``Py_SetProgramName(file)`` *before* calling  :c:func:`Py_Initialize`.
-Note that :envvar:`PYTHONHOME` still overrides this and :envvar:`PYTHONPATH` is still inserted in front of the standard path.
+Note that :envvar:`OMPYTHONHOME` still overrides this and :envvar:`OMPYTHONPATH` is still inserted in front of the standard path.
 An application that requires total control has to provide its own implementation of :c:func:`Py_GetPath`, :c:func:`Py_GetPrefix`, :c:func:`Py_GetExecPrefix`, and